jonathanrandall/esp32_rgb_image_classification/README.md

 Dataset images come from
-[Open Images V7](https://storage.googleapis.com/openimages/web/index.html) via [FiftyOne](https://docs.voxel51.com/), resized to 160x120 and re-encoded 4:2:2
+[Open Images V7](https://storage.googleapis.com/openimages/web/index.html) via [FiftyOne](https://docs.voxel51.com/) (plus a Places365 pass for `garden`).
-to match the camera.
+Each is a padded crop around one annotated object, letterboxed to 160x120 and re-encoded 4:2:2 to match the camera.
 People filtering uses YOLO11m over the saved pixels, on top of Open Images' own annotations — the annotations alone are incomplete, since they box salient objects rather than every person in every frame.